newrelic/newrelic-java-agent/instrumentation/aws-bedrock-runtime-2.20/README.md

 ### Supported Models

-At the time of the instrumentation being published, only the following text-based foundation models have been tested and confirmed as supported.
-As long as the model ID for an invoked LLM model contains one of these prefixes defined in `SupportedModels`, the instrumentation should attempt to process the request/response.
+At the time of the instrumentation being published, the following text-based foundation models have been tested and confirmed as supported.
+As long as the model ID for an invoked LLM model contains one of the prefixes defined in `SupportedModels`, the instrumentation should attempt to process the request/response.
 However, if the request/response structure significantly changes the processing may fail.
 See the `README` for each model in `llm.models.*` for more details on each.

 * AI21 Labs
   * Jurassic-2 Ultra (`ai21.j2-ultra-v1`)